 The 603 implemented the 32-bit PowerPC architecture.
 Instructions, addresses, and general purpose registers were 32-bit and could be loaded with a single read over a 32-bit bus.
 The floating point registers could be treated as 32-bit single precision or 64-bit double precision values.

 Put simply, the 603 did not need additional cycles to load a command on a 32-bit bus and therefore did not take “…four times longer to process anything.”

 What about 64-bit values?
 The 603 was a superscalar processor with an independent Load Store Unit (LSU).
 This means the other units could work on data in the registers while the LSU accessed main memory.
 Loading a 64-bit value would take more time over a 32-bit bus.
 But it would neither pause the 603 nor require extra cycles to compose the value.
 As such the load times given in both articles were incorrect.
 (DRAM access timing is beyond the scope of this article.
 I will likely address load times in a later article.)

 The LSU was not limited to floating point values in 8-byte transfers.
 It could move two instructions or integer values.
 It could also perform 32-byte burst transfers.
 These involved multiple data bus accesses but were streamlined in other ways.
 So while Mr. Barber’s specific claims are false, the general claim that a 603 would be faster on a 64-bit bus is true.

 How much faster would depend in large part on the presence and speed of an L2 cache.
 Without one the difference would be somewhat less than 2x due to DRAM latency.
 But with a cache the difference would be much smaller.

-The x200 models had a 256K L2 cache on a 64-bit bus clocked at processor speed.
+The x200 models had a 256K L2 cache on a 64-bit bus clocked at processor speed (please see the 40 MHz addendum under x200 Motherboard).
 Because of this the impact of the 32-bit memory path was minimal.